rbensua/deaR/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the [GNU General Public License](https://github.com/rbensua/deaR/LICENSE.txt) (GPL).
+See the LICENSE file for details.